Business Administration & Management FAQ

 What Can I Do with a Business Administration and Business Management (MBA) Degree?

 According to the U.S. Bureau of Labor, the job growth rate of this field is expected to increase through 2016 by approximately 12 percent.
 This is slightly higher than the national average.

 One sector of this industry that appears to be growing at a slightly faster rate is that of facility managers.
 This is due to a reinforced importance of facility efficiency and security.
 In addition, many candidates may find it easier to join a company in an entry-level managerial position and combine experience and continuing education to reach their ultimate career goals.
 Additionally, outsourced management services and consulting have increased in popularity, creating yet another avenue for possible employment in this industry.

 What Kind of Salary can I Expect with a Business Administration and Management Degree?

 Just as the job responsibilities vary per company, so do the pay scales.
-Some business managers make $30,000 a year and some of the best business managers make well over $100,000.
+Some administrative services managers make $46,430 a year and others make well over $153,00 according to the Bureau of Labor Statistics.
+They also indicate that the highest paying industries are finance and insurance as well as professional, scientific, and technical services.
+General and operations managers earned a median annual wage of $97,730 during 2015.
 Of course, this is one area where the more responsibilities one has, the higher the salary.
 One of the benefits of starting as an entry-level manager is that with each promotion you receive, your income will increase accordingly.

 How Will an Associate's Degree Prepare Me for the Business World?